aghalya-n/PartyPlanner/README.md

 # teamThreeFinalProject
 ### teamThree's Final Project for cs225

+**Project Description**
+This is a program designed to create a list for a party or gathering of any size.
+The outcome is that everyone on the list will be connected to at least one other person, as our goal was to prevent people being excluded.
+This is done through finding and sorting linked Twitter followers.
+Other individuals who may be connected to one person, but not someone else, can also be added to the list.
+The algorithms used to create the program include Dijkstra's and Tarjan's, as well as Breadth-First Search for traversing.

 **Github Organization**
 The build folder has our Makefile and all of the build files that we used to run CMake in order to compile and test our code.